Event Banner

 /

-Like clockwork, yet another report has come out showing that large majorities of American across every possible demographic believe that students should have the opportunity to attend the school that is best for them regardless of where a child lives or how much money his or her parents have.
+Like clockwork, yet another report has come out showing that large majorities of Americans across every possible demographic believe that students should have the opportunity to attend the school that is best for them regardless of where a child lives or how much money his or her parents have.

 As the nation faces sharp divisions, polling consistently shows that there is one thing that Americans of all ethnicities, political affiliations, ages, and other demographic groups agree on: An overwhelming percentage of Americans want school choice.